-Aside from the Cedar Community Campus and areas abutting the City of West Bend, homes and businesses in the Town are served by personal onsite wastewater treatment systems (POWTS).
+Aside from the Cedar Community Campus, West Bend Country Club, Silver Lake residences, and areas abutting the City of West Bend, homes and businesses in the Town are served by personal onsite wastewater treatment systems (POWTS).
 The most common of these are septic systems, mounds systems, and holding tanks.
-Chapter SPS 383 [Wis.
-Stats.] establishes uniform standards and criteria for the design, installation, inspection, and management of POWTS which are regulated locally under Washington County Chapter 190: Private Onsite Wastewater Treatment Systems.
+Chapter SPS 383 (Wis.
+Stats.) establishes uniform standards and criteria for the design, installation, inspection, and management of POWTS which are regulated locally under Washington County Chapter 190: Private Onsite Wastewater Treatment Systems.

 The modern septic system consists primarily of an anaerobic reactor (septic tank) and a soil absorption field.
 Septic tanks remove most solids and floatable material and function as an anaerobic bioreactor promoting partial digestion of organic matter.
 Septic tank effluent, which contains concentrations of pathogens and nutrients, is discharged to an absorption field for further treatment through biological processes, adsorption, filtration, and infiltration into underlying soils.
 Conventional septic systems work well when located in areas with appropriate soils and hydraulic capacities, designed to treat actual incoming waste load, installed properly, and maintained to ensure long-term performance.
-When not, they become primary sources of groundwater contamination.11
+When not, they become primary sources of groundwater contamination.7